 New Orleans Traditional Jazz Camp Part 2

-Nearly everyone knocked themselves and apologized for the tiny imperfections in their performances.
+The place was full of happy and not so happy amateur jazz musicians.
+There were 26 performing groups at the big finale making a joyous noise.
+I loved it.
+Everyone knocked on themselves and apologized for the tiny imperfections in their performances.
 Too bad, 90%+ was the average when it came to playing the right notes, staying in place and blowing a solo.
 Just being there and participating is a triumph too.
-I loved it.

 "Master the basics of your instrument"

-Love you all, it was a real honour to play with you all this past week.
+Love you all, it was a real honor to play with you all.

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.